deryckschnee-dev/ANSI-C/README.md

-# ANSI-C Tutorial
+# ANSI-C Workspace

-This repository is me working through the turorial and exercises in the book "The C Programming Language, Second Edition" by Brian Kernighan and Dennis Ritchie.
-ISBN: 0-13-110362-8
+This repository is my own learning and working through the material and exercises in the book "The C Programming Language, Second Edition" by Brian Kernighan and Dennis Ritchie.
+ISBN: 0-13-110362-8. _I claim no rights whatsoever concerning this publication.
+It's a great book.
+Go buy a copy!_

 I am using the ANSI-C (C89) standard with Clang compiler version 12.0.0 on Windows 10 64-bit.

-Clang command string to create an executable for a single sourcefile in \bin (run in /src):

 ```cmd
 clang.exe -std=c89 -g sourcefile.c -o ${workspaceFolder}\bin\run.exe